ronihcohen/Lumi/audiobook_to_text_sync_app_design.md

 ## 6. Synchronization Implementation Details

 The synchronization process is the core feature of the application, and its accuracy is critical for a good user experience.
-The `Sync Service` will use **WhisperX** (validated against v3.7.4 or newer) to generate highly precise word-level timestamps.
+The `Sync Service` will use **`faster-whisper`**, a high-performance implementation of OpenAI's Whisper model, to generate highly precise word-level timestamps.
 The entire process is automated and broken down into the following pipeline:

 1.  **File Upload and Pre-processing**:
-    *   The user uploads an audiobook file (e.g., `book.mp3`) and a text file (e.g., `book.epub`).
+    *   The user uploads an audiobook file (e.g., `book.mp3`) and a text file (e.g., `book.txt`).
-    *   The `Sync Service` first converts the e-book into a clean, plain text format.
+    *   The `Sync Service` expects a clean, plain text format.
+If the original text is in another format (e.g., EPUB), it must be converted first.
-    *   The plain text is then segmented into a structured list of sentences or paragraphs, each with a unique ID.
+    *   The plain text is then segmented into a structured list of paragraphs (based on double newlines), each with a unique ID.
 This is the **ground-truth text**.
     *   Example of segmented ground-truth text (`segments.json`):
         ```json
         [